khushal08/Azure-Migrate-Hands-on-Lab/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task, you will create the Azure Migrate project and select the migration assessment tool.

-1. Open your browser and navigate to http://aka.ms/migrate/preview.
-This special link is used during the Azure Migrate v2 preview phase to access the Azure Portal with the Azure Migrate v2 service enabled.
+1. Log onto the Azure Portal

 2. Click **All services**, then search for and select  **Azure Migrate** to open the Azure Migrate Overview blade, shown below.